nhahn/esphome-components/components/ble_adv_controller/README.md

   - id: my_controller
     # encoding:
     # 'zhijia', for 'Zhi Jia' app
+    # 'zhiguang', for 'Zhi Guang' app, same settings as 'zhijia'
     # 'fanlamp_pro', for 'FanLamp Pro' app or 'ApplianceSmart' App
     # 'lampsmart_pro', for 'LampSmart Pro' App, 'LampSmart Pro-Soft Lighting' App or 'Vmax smart' App
     # 'remote', for some of the remotes we know